turboMaCk/node-4-redis-container/README.md

 # node-4-redis-container

-A dockerfile to build node.js 4.0.0 and redis using Ubuntu 14.04 distribution.
+A dockerfile to build node.js 4 ruby 2.2 and redis-server using Ubuntu 14.04 distribution.

 This container is mainly design for DEV and testing purposes.
 It's not recommend for production use.